turingschool/try-turing/popup-oop/wrap-up/index.md

 # Wrap Up

-In a short afternoon we have worked through a LOT of content!
+In a short workshop we have worked through a LOT of content!
 Remember, the goal wasn't to become an expert, so you shouldn't actually feel like one.
 You should have a sense of if you like coding and thinking like a programmer, and have some questions bubbling up about what else is possible and how it might be acheived!

+<strong>Please share about your experience, and how we can best support you moving forward, by completing <a target="blank" href="https://forms.gle/UuK9XBgMKFWxKGu77">this survey</a>.</strong>

+<strong>Let's be internet friends!</strong>
+- <a target="blank" href="https://www.instagram.com/turing_school/">Instagram</a>
+- <a target="blank" href="https://www.facebook.com/turingschool/">Facebook</a>
+- <a target="blank" href="https://twitter.com/turingschool">Twitter</a>

 ## Next Steps

 Are you in love with coding?
 [Set up a time to meet with Chelsea](https://go.oncehub.com/ChelseaTuring) about what that could look like for you at Turing _or_ send her an email at **chelsea@turing.edu**.

 Want to do a little more exploration before taking the next step toward a career change?
 Here are some great places to start:
-- Attend a Try Coding Weekend workshop where you'll go a bit more in depth as to how things work in a given language, and explore the difference between Front-End and Back-End Engineering.
-We can send a promo code so you can register for free!
+- Attend another <a target="blank" href="https://turing.edu/try-coding">Try Coding</a> workshop.
+We have a very special event coming up called <a target="blank" href="https://www.eventbrite.com/e/code-with-joan-a-coding-workshop-by-and-for-women-tickets-230337243897?_eboga=UA-103295514-1">Code with Joan</a>.
+It's a safe space designed for women+ to explore the world of coding in an inclusive and supportive environment.
 - Get more exposure and gain comfort with the syntax by working through one of [Codecademy's free tutorials](https://www.codecademy.com/)

 <a href="../">Back to Intro page</a>